Logo

 3. Wide selection of third-party libraries

 With hundreds of thousands of libraries and packages to choose from, Python offers a rich selection of solutions for building quality FinTech products.
-And most of the tools and libraries are open-source.
+Most of the tools and libraries are open-source.

 You can easily find a library for running complex calculations, incorporating machine learning models, making data-driven predictions, or integrating your product with a third-party service.
 In the following two sections, you can learn about some of the most popular Python libraries and packages and the tasks you can use them for.